luisgrana2/waterTurbidity/README.md

 ## Process Overview

-The process is divided into two main parts:
+The process is divided into three main parts:

 1. **Simulation of Patterns and Turbidity**:
    - **Pattern Creation**: Create calibration patterns using chessboard images and bar patterns with varying frequencies.
 MATLAB is used for this purpose, with four frequencies used for both chessboard and bar images.